• Skip to primary navigation

 Packing tips

-Wrap individual bars in plastic wrap.
-Stack the wrapped bars in a freezer weight ziplock bag.
-For long shipping times, use plastic wrap to wrap the entire pan of bars uncut.
+• For long care package shipping times, use plastic wrap to wrap the entire pan of bars uncut.
 Place the wrapped square in a freezer weight ziplock bag or vacuum seal.

 Nutrition